 So, just get a list of the right people . . . right?
 Yes, but it’s not *quite* that simple—it’s also not rocket science, thankfully.
 There’s a lot to think about, strategically speaking, so here’s an overview of the critical steps to take to acquire the right direct mail marketing lists to grow your business.

-The first task to accomplish when trying to get your arms around your mailing lists is understanding what you have in-hand, and what you need to acquire.
+The first task to accomplish when trying to get your arms around your custom direct mailing lists is understanding what you have in-hand, and what you need to acquire.
 Bear in mind that even if what you have in-hand is outdated or incomplete, there’s a lot that can be done to whip your owned lists into shape.
 Related to that, you may think it would seem almost impossible to find a targeted list of your ideal customers, but through the magic of some pretty sophisticated technology, you can get pretty much anything these days.
 So, I want you to go into this list-building project with a real sense of optimism.
 You can do this.

 A few questions as we get started: